 We extract features for each segment at each scale.
-The features at the fine level contain bottom-up information, such as color and texture, but do not contain as much top-down shape information.
-Since we have segmented at multiple scales, each low-level segment can be associated to single high-level segment.
-The feature vector for each low-level segment is then augmented with features extracted from the associated high-level segment.
+Specifically, the features at the fine level contain bottom-up information, such as color and texture, but do not contain as much top-down shape information.
+Since we have segmented at multiple scales, each low-level segment can be associated to high-level segment.
+The feature vector for each low-level segment is then augmented with features extracted from the associated segment on the high-level segmentation.

 We compute features for each superpixel in an image, similar to those in [6], as summarized in Table I(a).
-In particular, we compute size, shape, position, color features.
-In addition, we compute a high-dimension Bag-of-words (BoW) descriptor by computing SIFT [26] and encoding using vector quantization.
-To incorporate contextual information, we dilate the bounding box of the superpixel by 10 pixels on each side and compute color and SIFT BoW features on this region, excluding the superpixel mask.
-The same features are computed on the high-level segments, with some exclusions.
-Specifically, the contextual features are not computed, since the segments are already large.
-The high-dimensional descriptors are also more suited for low-level bottom-up classification and not computed.
+In particular, we compute size, shape, position, color features, and a high dimensional SIFT [26] Bag-of-words (BoW) feature.
+To incorporate contextual information, we also dilate the bounding box of the superpixel by 10 pixels on each side and compute color and SIFT BoW features on this region, excluding the superpixel mask.
+The same features are computed on the high-level segmentation, with some exclusions.
+Specifically, the contextual features are not computed on the larger segment, since the segments are already large.
+The high-dimensional descriptors are more suited for low-level bottom-up classification and are also not computed.